 Below is a summary of The House of the Seven Gables Settlement Association’s most recent programs and partnerships that fall under our Settlement programming banner:

-Pathways to Citizenship: The Gables offers English-as-a-Second Language and Citizenship classes to adults eager to learn English and those aspiring to become American citizens.
+ESL and Citizenship: The Gables offers English-as-a-Second Language and citizenship classes from October – June to adults eager to learn English and those aspiring to become American citizens.
 The classes are held at Salem Academy Charter School in Salem, MA.
-In recent years, The Gables has also hosted naturalization ceremonies on the Gables lawn to local residents who have completed the program, as well as to new citizens from the Boston area.
-This is done in collaboration with USCIS – United States Citizenship & Immigration Services.
+In recent years, The Gables has also hosted naturalization ceremonies on its lawn for local residents who have completed the program as well as new citizens from the Boston area.
+This is done in collaboration with United States Citizenship and Immigration Services (USCIS).

 - Parent-Child Home Connection program – The Gables provides funding to this early childhood literacy program and currently supports bilingual (English/Spanish) home visitors who teach young mothers how to develop basic literacy skills in their children before kindergarten.
 We are currently supporting three families in our immediate area.